 The proprietary data of businesses and their customers has become increasingly vulnerable given the reliance of businesses on the Internet.
 As technology and innovation lead to businesses being increasingly built around electronic data systems, companies now depend on servers and computers to safeguard sensitive information like client lists, client orders, patient medical records and confidential billing and/or payment information.
 Because of the potential financial loss associated with the loss of data regarding clients, the general exclusion of data breach coverage means that companies should consider the likelihood of a security breach in the context of the relative cost to determine whether to purchase additional coverage.

 Cyber liability policies can protect a company from liability claims in the form of costs of suit and judgments or settlements arising out of a lawsuit following a data breach.
 Data breach coverage also can address measures like remediation of computer systems, investigation expenses, data fixes and informing clients.
 When conducting a risk-benefit analysis to determine whether such coverage is warranted, the enormous expense associated with computer forensic investigations and steps to rehabilitate a company’s public perception also should be considered.

 While all commercial insurance policies often contain stilted language and ambiguous provisions, commercial cyber coverage policies can be even more confounding because the policies are relatively new.
 The language associated with new types of coverage that is created in response to changes in technology will not have been subject to much litigation construing the terms and conditions of the policies.
-Given these challenges in interpreting this form of commercial insurance policy, you should consult with an experienced Florida insurance claims professional.
+Given these challenges in interpreting this form of commercial insurance policy, you should consult with an experienced insurance agent when purchasing such coverage.